 - 7. Ensure that ground fault circuit interrupters (GFCI) are used to protect all electrical circuits that are installed for work.
 All contractors will ensure that employees are protected using a GFCI at all times. - 8.
 Ensure that Brasfield & Gorrie Project Managers and Safety Directors serve as points of contact, monitoring safety and health at the site and its progress toward achievement of the Partnership goals. - 9.
 Confirm that Brasfield & Gorrie management, to include Superintendents, Construction Managers and Project Managers, verify that weekly Safety Audits are conducted (since this is a multi-employer worksite and all workers are to work together on safety issues).
 Upon request Brasfield & Gorrie will review subcontractors' daily reports and audits, note any hazards found, and then review the results with all Safety Committee members at the weekly coordination/subcontractor meeting. - 10.
-Conduct and document weekly jobsite safety meetings/toolbox talks. - 11.
-Collect and submit monthly accident reports to the Project Safety Committee, including first aid, injury, property damage and near miss reports. - 12.
+Conduct and document weekly jobsite safety meetings/toolbox talks with workers. - 11.
+Submit monthly accident reports to the Project Safety Committee, including first aid, injury, property damage and near miss reports. - 12.
 Continually evaluate the Partnership's effectiveness and make recommendations for improvements. - 13.
-Ensure that no employees are allowed to work directly below a suspended load except for: employees engaged in the initial connection of steel and employees engaged in work necessary for hooking or unhooking the load.
-In these rare cases where no other safe alternative may exist, the following criteria must be met: materials being hoisted shall be rigged to prevent unintentional displacement; hooks with self-closing safety latches or their equivalent shall be used to prevent components from slipping off the hook; all loads shall be rigged by a qualified rigger.
+Ensure that no employees are allowed to work directly below a suspended load except for situations where no other safe alternative may exist.
+In these rare cases, the following criteria must be met: - a.
+Employees engaged in the initial connection of steel and employees engaged in work necessary for hooking or unhooking the load. - b.
+Materials being hoisted shall be rigged to prevent unintentional displacement. - c.
+Hooks with self-closing safety latches or their equivalent shall be used to prevent components from slipping off the hook. - d.
+All loads shall be rigged by a qualified rigger. - e.
 Appropriate use of tag lines will be utilized to prevent work below suspended loads. - 14.
 Require the use of appropriate personal protective equipment.
 A 100 percent eye protection and glove program will be implemented.
 Employees on-site shall wear high-visibility reflective clothing. - 15.
 Ensure that all safety signs and warnings will be posted in English and Spanish, as well as in any other languages spoken frequently by limited English proficient workers on-site. - 16.
 Implement a 100 percent Fall Protection Plan for all work performed 6 feet or more above lower surfaces. - 17.
 Implement an effective Heat Illness Prevention Program (Heat Program) to educate workers about the hazards of working outdoors in the heat and steps needed to prevent heat-related illnesses.
 This should utilize tools such as OSHA's Heat Safety Tool Smartphone App and the National Weather Service Alerts and Advisories. - 18.
-Provide all data to OSHA that is needed for the annual OSHA Strategic Partnership Program (OSPP) evaluation report.
+Provide all data to OSHA that is needed for the annual OSHA Strategic Partnership Program (OSPP) evaluation report, in accordance with Section VII of this Partnership.